 International Baccalaureate (IB)

-Tuition for an IB curriculum is more expensive than a regular curriculum.
-Aside from Hillside Academy, all of the institutions listed above have annual tuition rates ranging from 35,000 SGD to 45,000 SGD, with high school tuition being on the higher end.
-Hillside is one of the only Chinese International Schools in Singapore with a full IB program that is supported by the Singapore government, therefore tuition is between 20,000 and 34,000 SGD.
+Tuition for an IB curriculum is more expensive than schools with a regular curriculum.
+Aside from Hillside Academy, all of the institutions listed above have annual tuition rates ranging from $18,000 to $49,000, with high school tuition being on the higher end.
+Hillside is one of the only Chinese international schools in Singapore with a full IB program that is supported by the Singaporean government, so tuition is more affordable, between $22,800 and $38,800.

 Cambridge IGCSE

-There are approximately 32 international schools in Singapore that offer IGCSE.
+There are approximately 32 international schools in Singapore that offer the IGCSE program.
 Some of the top choices include:

 Tanglin Trust School is one of the oldest non-profit British international schools in Southeast Asia.
 It is also one of the few schools to offer both the IGCSE and IBDP programs.
 It is typically a top choice for many parents, resulting in a year-long waiting list.